Signing the Declaration of Independence

 As it turned out, the great words of the Declaration of Independence did more than just start our Revolution.
 Since 1776, its principles have acted as a base for the Constitution and have inspired revolutionary, freedom movements across the world.

-In this activity, explore the Declaration of Independence by having your teenagers pretend to be a member of the group that signed it.
-This is a great activity to help your teenagers start to identify the personal and collective values in our nation and can be the start of an important, life-long discussion.
+In this activity, explore the Declaration of Independence by having your child pretend to be a member of the group that signed it.
+This is a great activity to help kids start to identify the personal and collective values in our nation and can be the start of an important, life-long discussion.

 What You Need:

 - Our "Declaration of Independence Pledge Sheet" (download here)